-The advisory is for an area at the public beach access at East Martin Street in Kill Devil Hills where test results of water samples indicate a running monthly average of 40 enterococci per 100 milliliters of water.
+The advisory is for an area at the public beach access at ramp #55 off Museum Drive in Hatteras.
+Test results of water samples indicate a running monthly average of 47 enterococci per 100 milliliters of water.
 This exceeds the state and federal standards of a running monthly average of 35 enterococci per 100 milliliters, based on five samples taken within a 30-day period.

 Enterococci, the bacteria group used for testing, are found in the intestines of warm-blooded animals.
 While it is not known to cause illness, scientific studies show that enterococci may indicate the presence of other disease-causing organisms.
 People swimming or playing in waters with bacteria levels higher than the standards have an increased risk of developing gastrointestinal illness or skin infections.

-This advisory is not a beach closing, nor does the advisory affect the entire Kill Devil Hills area.
+This advisory is not a beach closing, nor does the advisory affect the entire Hatteras area.
 Swimming advisories are for waters within 200 feet of the sign.
-The sign posted reads as follows:
+The sign will be posted tomorrow and will read as follows:

 SWIMMING IN THIS AREA IS NOT RECOMMENDED.
 BACTERIA TESTING INDICATES